rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🔁 <strong>Stack Evolution Engine</strong></summary>

 _Short overview:_
 A Staff-Engineer-grade migration skill for Claude that transforms any codebase from any stack to any stack — with a complete, production-safe blueprint tied to your actual repo.
-Drop in a GitHub URL[...]
+Drop in a GitHub URL and get a GO / PARTIAL GO / NO-GO verdict with a full migration roadmap.

 - **Key features:**
     - 🔍 **5-Phase Evolution Pipeline** — Scan → Assess → Decide → Blueprint → Deliver